-- monetize the investment in Eagle Landing; - manage the operations of the Decibel project with a view to monetizing the investment in the mid-term; - progress the lease-up of the Reverb project with a view to monetizing the investment in the midterm: - progress the development of both the ESWL-LP and Tsawwassen Commons projects, including the leasing and construction activities; - progress the entitlement process, project design and development efforts of the Marine and Kerr project; and - continue to conduct due diligence on the project opportunities including the opportunities described above in "The Partnership's Prospective Investments" section.
+- monetize the investment in the Eagle Landing project by December 31, 2018; - monetize the investment in the Decibel project by December 31, 2018; - monetize the investment in the Reverb project by December 31, 2018; - progress the development of the ESWL-LP and Tsawwassen Commons projects, including the leasing and construction activities; - progress the entitlement process, project design and development efforts of the Marine and Kerr Poplar Centre, Rhapsody and Waterfront Place projects; and - continue to conduct due diligence on the project opportunities including the opportunities described above in "The Partnership's Prospective Investments" section.
 Upon selection of a suitable investment opportunity, it is the Partnership's intention to fund the project and, in conjunction with Graham, participate in the development, finance, design, construction and operations of such project with a view to monetizing the investment in a three to five-year timeframe.